bmwcarit/digital-car-3d/G05/README.md

 * The tailgate is closed at 0.0 and fully open at 1.0.
 For values in between 0 and 1, the tailgate angle is interpolated proportionally to the value (e.g. 0.5 is half-open)

-You can find more detailed documentation of the input values by looking into [the control script](./scripts/SceneControls.lua) which you can open from the pencil button right next to the `URI` field in the Property Browser.
+You can find more detailed documentation of the input values by looking into the [actual control script (SceneControls.lua)](./scripts/SceneControls.lua) which you can open from the pencil button right next to the `URI` field in the Property Browser.

 #